jneimantokbox/annotation-widget/README.md

 [Download](https://github.com/opentok/annotation-widget/releases/tag/1.0.0-js-beta) the latest release.

 **PRO TIP**: Pull requests are welcome!
-If you think you may want to contribute back to this project, please feel free to fork or clone the repo.
+If you think you may want to contribute to this project, please feel free to fork or clone the repo.

 ## Deploy